Shekhupura Punjab, Pakistan Travel Guide

 Driver verification and ride tracking.

 Hire choices for self-drive vehicles are limited for tourists.
 Car rentals, with or without a driver, are mainly available from Lahore.
 Self-drive rental commonly entails an International Driving Permit (IDP) and often a substantial deposit.
-Self-driving generally gains no recommendation for overseas travelers due to local driving conditions.
+Self-driving generally gains no advice for overseas travelers due to local driving conditions.

 More feasible in less congested areas.